imjoy-team/ImJoy/docs/development.md

 For an automatic update, we provide a [node script](https://github.com/oeway/ImJoy-project-template/blob/master/update_manifest.js).
 This script requires node.js to be executed.
 Then run it  with the command `node update_manifest.js` in the root folder containing `manifest.imjoy.json`.
 It will then automatically search for ImJoy plugins and generate the manifest.

-Alternatively, you can manually update the manifest:
+You can then create You a simple url that will open ImJoy and render a list of all plugins in this repository.
+This link has the general form `http://imjoy.io/#/app?plugin=GITHUB_USER_NAME/REPO_NAME`, where `GITHUB_USER_NAME` is the user name, and `REPO_NAME` the name of the GitHub repository containing the ImJoy plugin store.
+For more details on how to construct this url, we refer to the dedicated section below.

 1. Place all the plugin files in a folder in your GitHub repository, for example, a folder called [imjoy-plugins](https://github.com/oeway/ImJoy-project-template/tree/master/imjoy-plugins).
 1. Set `uri_root` to the name/path of your plugin folder, for example: `"uri_root": "/imjoy-plugins"`.